 Fees and funding

 Studying at University is one of the most significant investments you will ever make and financing your studies may seem daunting at first.
-However help is at hand, as the University will provide all the support you need to take control of your finances.
+Help is at hand; the University will provide all the support you need to take control of your finances.

 The two main costs you will face as an undergraduate student are tuition fees and living costs.